-When used in conjunction with User-ID and/or HIP checks, an internal gateway provides a secure, accurate method of identifying and controlling traffic by user and/or device state, replacing other network access control (NAC) services.
-Internal gateways are useful in sensitive environments that require authenticated access to critical resources.
+When used in conjunction with User-ID and/or HIP checks, an internal gateway can be used to provide a secure, accurate method of identifying and controlling traffic by user and/or device state, replacing other network access control (NAC) services.
+Internal gateways are useful in sensitive environments where authenticated access to critical resources is required.

-In a configuration with only internal gateways, all endpoints must be configured with User-Logon (Always On); On-Demand mode is not supported.
-It is also recommended that you configure all client configurations to use single sign-on (SSO).
-In addition, since internal hosts do not need to establish a tunnel connection with the gateway, the IP address of the physical network adapter on the endpoint is used.
+In a configuration with only internal gateways, all clients must be configured with user-logon; on-demand mode is not supported.
+In addition, it is recommended that you configure all client configurations to use single sign-on (SSO).
+Additionally, because internal hosts do not need to establish a tunnel connection with the gateway, the IP address of the physical network adapter on the client system is used.

-In this quick config, the internal gateways enforce group-based policies that allow users in the Engineering group access to the internal source control and bug databases and users in the Finance group access to the CRM applications.
+In this quick config, internal gateways are used to enforce group based policies that allow users in the Engineering group access to the internal source control and bug databases and users in the Finance group to the CRM applications.
 All authenticated users have access to internal web resources.
-In addition, HIP profiles configured on the gateway check each host to ensure compliance with internal maintenance requirements, such as whether the latest security patches are installed, whether disk encryption is enabled, or whether the required software is installed.
+In addition, HIP profiles configured on the gateway check each host to ensure compliance with internal maintenance requirements, such as whether the latest security patches and antivirus definitions are installed, whether disk encryption is enabled, or whether the required software is installed.

-Use the following steps to configure a GlobalProtect internal gateway.
+Use the following procedure to quickly configure a GlobalProtect internal gateway.

 - In this configuration, you must set up interfaces on each firewall hosting a portal and/or a gateway.
-Because this configuration uses internal gateways only, you must configure the portal and gateways on interfaces in the internal network.Use thedefaultvirtual router for all interface configurations to avoid creating inter-zone routing.On each firewall hosting a portal/gateway:
+Because this configuration uses internal gateways only, you must configure the portal and gateways on interfaces on the internal network.Use thedefaultvirtual router for all interface configurations to avoid having to create inter-zone routing.On each firewall hosting a portal/gateway:

-- If any of your end users will be accessing the GlobalProtect app on their mobile devices, or if you plan on using HIP-enabled security policy, purchase and install a GlobalProtect subscription for each firewall hosting an internal gateway.After you purchase the GlobalProtect subscriptions and receive your activation code, install the GlobalProtect subscriptions on the firewalls hosting your gateways, as follows:
+- Purchase and install a GlobalProtect subscription for each firewall hosting an internal gateway if you have users who will be using the GlobalProtect app on their mobile devices or if you plan to use HIP-enabled security policy.After you purchase the GlobalProtect subscriptions and receive your activation code, install the GlobalProtect subscriptions on the firewalls hosting your gateways as follows:

 - SelectActivate feature using authorization code.

-- Verify that the license was activated successfully.
+- Verify that the license was successfully activated.

-- Obtain server certificates for the GlobalProtect portal and each GlobalProtect gateway.In order to connect to the portal for the first time, the endpoints must trust the root CA certificate used to issue the portal server certificate.
-You can either use a self-signed certificate on the portal and deploy the root CA certificate to the endpoints before the first portal connection, or obtain a server certificate for the portal from a trusted CA.You can use self-signed certificates on the gateways.The recommended workflow is as follows:
+- Obtain server certificates for the GlobalProtect portal and each GlobalProtect gateway.In order to connect to the portal for the first time, the end clients must trust the root CA certificate used to issue the portal server certificate.
+You can either use a self-signed certificate on the portal and deploy the root CA certificate to the end clients before the first portal connection, or obtain a server certificate for the portal from a trusted CA.You can use self-signed certificates on the gateways.The recommended workflow is as follows:

 - On the firewall hosting the portal:

-- Define how you will authenticate users to the portal and gateways.You can use any combination of certificate profiles and/or authentication profiles as necessary to ensure the security of your portal and gateways.
+- Define how you will authenticate users to the portal and the gateways.You can use any combination of certificate profiles and/or authentication profiles as necessary to ensure the security for your portal and gateways.
 Portals and individual gateways can also use different authentication schemes.
-See the following sections for step-by-step instructions:You must then reference the certificate profile and/or authentication profiles that you defined in the portal and gateway configurations.
+See the following sections for step-by-step instructions:You will then need to reference the certificate profile and/or authentication profiles you defined in the portal and gateway configurations you define.

-- Create the HIP profiles you need to enforce security policies on gateway access.
+- Create the HIP profiles you will need to enforce security policy on gateway access.

-- Create the HIP objects to filter the raw host data collected by the app.
-For example, if you want to prevent users that are not up-to-date with required patches from connecting, you might create a HIP object to match on whether the patch management software is installed and that all patches with a given severity are up-to-date.
+- Create the HIP objects to filter the raw host data collected by the agents.
+For example, if you are interested in preventing users that are not up to date with required patches, you might create a HIP object to match on whether the patch management software is installed and that all patches with a given severity are up to date.

 - For example, if you want to ensure that only Windows users with up-to-date patches can access your internal applications, you might attach the following HIP profile that will match hosts that do NOT have a missing patch:

-Note that it is not necessary to configure the client settings in the gateway configurations (unless you want to set up HIP notifications) because tunnel connections are not required.
+Notice that it is not necessary to configure the client configuration settings in the gateway configurations (unless you want to set up HIP notifications) because tunnel connections are not required.
 See Configure a GlobalProtect Gateway for step-by-step instructions on creating the gateway configurations.